sveltejs/eslint-plugin-svelte3/README.md

 ### `svelte3/typescript`

 If you use TypeScript inside your Svelte components and want ESLint support, you need to set this option.
-It expects the TypeScript package.
+It expects an instance of the TypeScript package.
+This probably means doing `'svelte3/typescript': require('typescript')`.

-Example: `"svelte3/typescript": require("typescript")`
+The default is to not enable TypeScript support.

 ### `svelte3/compiler`